 It’s easy to list the seemingly never-ending ways to worsen indoor air quality, but what can you do to improve it?
 Controlling the sources of indoor air pollution is a valuable first step.
 Also known as source control, actively minimizing pollution sources in the first place is the easiest way to boost air quality.

 Cleaning is an obvious home tip and important for many reasons.
 The advantages of cleaning for good indoor air quality should not be underestimated.
 Cleaning helps reduce the amount of dust, dander, allergens and other pollutants from circulating indoors.
 The best clean home practices to target IAQ are vacuuming regularly (particularly carpets and rugs) and routinely washing bedding, drapes and other linens.
-And of course–do not skip cleanings!
-A pro tip–run your home’s HVAC system immediately after cleaning.
-This provides the chance for freshly cleaned air full of cleaning chemicals and the dust you couldn’t catch to pass through the filters in the system.
+And of course—do not skip cleanings!
+A pro tip: run your home’s HVAC fan immediately after cleaning.
+This provides the chance for air now full of cleaning chemicals and the dust you couldn’t catch to pass through system filters.